Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 150hp engine designed by BMW.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the Volkswagen being a slightly better choice apparently.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
 On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, BMW X3 offers a marginal difference of 7% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Volkswagen does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Volkswagen, as well as BMW, with the same average rating of 4.2 out of 5.
-The same official information place Tiguan as average reliability-wise, and X3 is more or less at the same level.That apart, owners of different cars powered by the same engine as Tiguan rank it on average as 4.5, while the one under the competitor's bonnet gets 4.3 out of 5.
+That's the official data, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
+The same official information place Tiguan as average reliability-wise, and X3 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Tiguan rank it on average as 4.5, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyVolkswagen is undoubtly more agile, reaching 100km/h in 2.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 192 kilometers per hour, 6km/h less than the other car.
 When it comes to fuel economy the winner has to be Tiguan, averaging around 8 liters of fuel per 100 kilometers (35 mpg), in combined cycle.
 We can't ignore that 13% difference compared to BMW X3.